 Just as life in ancient Greece and ancient Rome continued, so did life in ancient Ireland.
 This is the context in which I wish to make this gift to the Louth County Museum, that there is a similarity between people and nations and just as people learned from each other in the past, people can learn from each other today.

 Everybody in this room has an ancestral story worth hearing and recording and the Carroll family is no exception.
-Many people bear the surname Carroll but I can only refer to the Carroll of Oriel family or more specifically its Dunbyn branch.
+Many people bear the surname Carroll but I can only refer to the Carroll of Oriel family.
 We claim a connected genealogy to King Donagh O’Carroll, the founder of Mellifont Abbey and the ancient scribes attributed a genealogy to him and his family from whom we are descended to Colla Da Crioch who died in 330 A.D. and back further to Hermeon the younger son of Millesius, the father of the original Celtic people who populated this island and through him back to Adam and Eve.
 Such genealogies were very important in medieval and ancient Ireland as family succession and kingship depended upon them.
 The Gaelic artistocracy was closed unlike anywhere else in Europe that I am aware of and entry to it could only be by birth.
 Monarchs could not confer nobility so genealogies were of supreme importance.